itcreativeusa/text-me/README.md

 Use command-line to run the application.
 Run `npm install` to install the required dependencies.
-Run the database using `node utils/seed.js` to create the necessary tables.
+Run `npm run start` from the root directory to start the server.

 ## Requirements

-Install MongoDB locally.
+- MongoDB
-Use MongoDB Compass to manage created database.

 ## Usage

-Run `npm start` to start the server.
+Run `npm run start` from the root directory to start the server.
-Upon initiating the server, the Mongoose models are synced to the MongoDB database.
-Open Insomnia application to test API POST, PUT, and DELETE routes.

 ## Screenshots